drulabs/PicBlast/README.md

 - Register an app in https://api.imgur.com/oauth2/addclient
 - Make sure you enter a unique callback url here (like: imgurtest_yourname://sample)
 - Update the client ID in **org.drulabs.picblast.di.NetworkModuel.java** (first statement inside class) with CLIENT ID of the app you created in the previous step
-- Open manifest file and look for **LoginActivity**, update the android scheme with the callback URL you selected in step 3 (for this case it will <data android:scheme="imgurtest_yourname"/>)
+- Open manifest file and look for **LoginActivity**, update the android scheme with the callback URL you selected in step 3 (for this case it will be < data android:scheme="imgurtest_yourname"/>)
 - If you see some error while building, clean the rebuild the project.
 This project depends on libraries like dagger2, objectbox etc, that perform some auto code generation.
 So you may have to rebuild the project everytime you launch the project.

 if you still see some error please leave an issue in this repository